Skip to main content

 How did PCE and the other related chemicals get into the groundwater?

 TCE and PCE and its breakdown products are liquid chemicals that readily flow and evaporate when released to the environment.
-Depending on how the chemicals were introduced to the soil, and the geology of the underlying soil and rock, it is possible that these chemicals migrated through the pores in the soil, dissolved in water and then flowed down gradient in the groundwater or became present through breakdown chemical reactions.
+Depending on how the chemicals were introduced to the soil and the geology of the underlying soil and rock, it is possible that these chemicals migrated through the soil, dissolved in water and then flowed down into the groundwater or became present through breakdown chemical reactions.

-How can contact with these chemical substances occur if they are in groundwater (bore water)?
+How does contact with these chemical substances occur if they are in groundwater (bore water)?

 Can I use bore water for any use?

-It is recommended that residents and property owners in affected areas do not use bore water for any use until further notice.
-For example, the bore water in the area should not be used for drinking, irrigation or any other uses until further notice.
+Residents and property owners in affected areas should not use bore water for any use.
+The bore water should not be used for drinking, irrigation or any other uses.

 Can I eat my fruit and vegetables?